German wine classification: Labels

 Due to the amount of information the label some non-professionals and many consumers find German wine labels to be harder to understand than French or US labels.
-Jon Bonné, MSNBC Life Style editor describes German wine labels as a "thicket of exotic words and abbreviations" that require "the vinous equivalent of Cliff notes to parse.".
+Jon Bonné describes German wine labels as a "thicket of exotic words and abbreviations" that require "the vinous equivalent of Cliff notes to parse."

 Required Information

 German wine law regulates that at least six items of information be present on the label.